Maxx O2 Q & A

 A: The ideal equipment is one that keeps your head from moving up and down and back and forth.
 Keep in mind you have a hose coming out of your face.
 An upright spin bike is best.

-Q: Can I use an oxygen tank and do I need a prescription?
+Q: Can I use an oxygen tank, and do I need a prescription?
 Are your oxygen concentrators portable?

-A: Oxygen tanks require prescription from your doctor because they are explosive and 100% pure.
-Oxygen concentrators are not portable (you cannot go places like the store), but have wheels for moving around and are used with stationary exercise systems.
+A: Oxygen tanks require a prescription from your doctor because they are explosive and 100% pure.
+Oxygen concentrators are not portable (you cannot go places like the store) but have wheels for moving around and are used with stationary exercise systems.
 Oxygen requires a prescription if your intended use is for medical purposes.
 If you need oxygen for medical conditions, please consult with your doctor.

-Q: How often do I need to use Maxx O2 and for how long?
+Q: How often do I need to use Maxx O2, and for how long?

 A: Consider EWOT as one component of your exercise program.
 Target three days per week at 15 minutes max per session.
 Incorporate weight training and possible outdoor walking or swimming as additional components of your overall conditioning program.
 If you are in poor health, EWOT may be your only way to exercise.